-Credits: 3 Prerequisites: MD115, MD216, and MD217 Schedule: 4 hours weekly: Lecture (2), Lab (2) This course builds upon the foundation established in Copywriting I (MD216).
+This course builds upon the foundation established in Copywriting I (MD216).
 Providing a more advanced exploration of copywriting, students will be challenged to further hone their conceptual written-communication skills with real-world projects incorporating both traditional and nontraditional media.

-MD319 ADVANCED CREATIVE ADVERTISING CAMPAIGN
+MD319 ADVANCED CREATIVE ADVER-TISING CAMPAIGN

-Credits: 3 Prerequisites: MD115, MD216, MD217, and MD318
+Prerequisites: MD115, MD216, MD217, and MD318 Schedule: 4 hours weekly [Lecture (2), Lab (2)]

-Prior learning of art direction and copywriting for multiple mediums culminate in this capstone course, where students put their conceptual skills to work in an advanced exploration of advertising campaign creation.
+Prior learning of art direction and copywriting for multiple mediums culminates in this capstone course, where students put their conceptual skills to work in an advanced exploration of advertising campaign creation.